 - Became a volunteer producer for Standard Ebooks.
 The mission of the organisation is to produce “new editions of public domain ebooks that are lovingly formatted, open source, free of copyright restrictions, and free of cost.”
 There are now more than 500 titles in our catalog.

 - Started a podcast, Two Chairs Talking with a friend, Perry Middlemiss.
-At the time of writing this (August 2021) we have released some 60 episodes.
+By February 2024 we had released 100 episodes and then decided to call a halt, at least for a while.
 More details here.

 - Started a regular email newsletter, Through the Biblioscope, which discusses books and my reading experience, including short reviews.
 More details here.